Douane/douane-daemon/README.md

 douane-daemon
 =============

-Daemon process for the Douane firewall
+This repository contains the daemon process, the brain, of [the Douane firewall application](https://github.com/Douane/Douane), a Linux application firewall.